duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/00_augmented_reality_basics.md

 2. A method called `ground2pixel` that transforms points in ground coordinates (i.e. the robot reference frame) to pixels in the image.
 3. A method called `render_segments` that plots the segments from the map files onto the image.

-In the ROS node, you just need a callback on the camera image stream that uses the `Augmenter` class to modify the input image, so:
+In the ROS node, you just need a callback on the camera image stream that uses the `Augmenter` class to modify the input image.
+Therefore, implement a method called `callback` that writes the augmented image to the appropriate topic.

-1. Implement a method called `callback` that writes the augmented image to the appropriate topic.
+Note: As you will subscribe to the camera node's `camera_node/image/compressed` topic, you will need to run the `dt-duckiebot-interface` container alongside your own container.

 ## Map Specification {#cra-basic-augmented-reality-exercise-map}